arshad-yaseen/monacopilot/README.md

     // Cursor position
     ${textAfterCursor}

     Use modern React practices and hooks where appropriate.
 If you're adding new props, make sure to include proper TypeScript types.
-Please provide only the finished code without additional comments or explanations.`, });
+Please provide only the completed part of the code without additional comments or explanations.`, });

 copilot.complete({